 That said, if you start sharing your work more widely, by starting a YouTube channel, blog or podcast, or by having a social media presence, you can ask students from other platforms to follow you.

-Final Thoughts: Online English Teacher Salary
+Final Thoughts on Earning an Online English Teacher “Salary”

-So there you have it.
+Is teaching English online worth it?
 While teaching English online won't make you a millionaire overnight, it is a rewarding career where you can positively impact people's lives.

 If your priority is to get up and running quickly, then your best bet initially is to work for a company.
 Or to set up a profile on a platform.
-But beware the pitfalls.
+But beware of the pitfalls.
 You’ll be a freelancer, not a salaried employee which means filing your own taxes and registering for self-employed status.

 You may also come across issues to do with timezones.
 And working sustainable hours if there’s downward pressure on prices.
 But there are creative solutions to these problems if you’re willing to relocate to a lower cost of living country or city.
-Or live more frugally (van living, tiny house etc).
+Or live more frugally (van living, tiny house, etc).

-Working for yourself can be both more fulfilling professional and financially.
+Working for yourself can be both more fulfilling professionally and financially.
 But it will take longer to set up and success is not guaranteed.
 However, it gives you a foundation for creating an online business with courses, products and more.